GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 These examples do not constitute endorsements of the products mentioned above; they only represent our limited experience with adding *PostScript* to various types of documents.
-For other solutions and further help, please post messages to.
+For other solutions and further help, please post messages to the GMT user forum.

 Predefined Bit and Hachure Patterns in GMT